EndPointCorp/end-point-blog/2016/11/16/connect-multiple-jpa-repositories-using.html.md

 <bean class="org.springframework.orm.jpa.JpaTransactionManager" id="transactionManagerReadOnly" p:datasource-ref="dataSourceReadOnly" p:entitymanagerfactory-ref="entityManagerFactoryReadOnly" />
 ...
 ```
-UserController.java - in this definition it's interesting to note the the readonly flag, which will establish a connection with ReadWrite or ReadOnly database, based on that flag value
+UserController.java - in this definition it’s interesting to note the the readonly flag, which will establish a connection with ReadWrite or ReadOnly database, based on that flag value

 ```java
 @Api(name = "User", description = "User API Service")